mooahmad/prestaconcept.github.io/README.md

 We provide a Makefile for common operation.

-So just run "make build" to regenerate the HTML pages automatically when you make changes to Markdown source files. and then open [localhost:4000](http://localhost:4000/) in your browser.
+So just run "make build" to launch the server.
+HTML pages will be regenerate automatically when you make changes to Markdown source files.
+And then open [localhost:4000](http://localhost:4000/) in your browser.

 If you need to modify the less files, you will need to install node-less and yui-compressor